 In the first scenario, if an individual person clicks the same email link three times, it would count as one click.
 In the second scenario, if an individual person clicks the same email link three times, it counts as three clicks.

 If your definition of a click waffles every time you calculate CTR, your numbers will always be inconsistent.
-Pick a way you measure a click, and stick to it.
+Pick a way you measure a click, and stick to it with a click-through rate calculator.

 Now we can get to the click-through rate formula.
 Here it is: